WeTransfer/WeTransfer-Swift-SDK/README.md

 ```
 2. Uploading files with a new transfer
 Creating a transfer and uploading files to it can be done with one method call, `WeTransfer.uploadTransfer`.
 Files in the SDK are represented by `File` objects, but this convenience methods expects an array of `URL`s pointing to files on your device.
-In the `stateChanged` closure you're updated about things like the upload progress or whether is has completed or failed
+In the `stateChanged` closure you’re updated about things like the upload progress or whether is has completed or failed
 ```swift
 let files = [...]
 WeTransfer.uploadTransfer(named: "Transfer Name", containing: files) { state in